aridoza/foundational-java/java-basics/debugging-lesson/README.md

 ## Opening (5 mins)

 Even the best programmers make mistakes when writing code, and a large amount of development time is often spent fixing mistakes in code, also known as bugs.
-This is called debugging.
+The process of fixing bugs is called debugging.
 Many tools can be used for debugging, but today, we'll be concentrating on **reading a stack trace** and **using breakpoints**.

 ## Introduction: Stack Trace (10 mins)